mattermost/docs/source/deploy/postgres-migration.rst

 Iterative migrations
 -------------------

-Thera are several steps in the pgloader configuration file that assumes that migration will take place at one go.
-If you are planning to run the migration over and over again, please do the changes defined below:
+Thera are several steps in the pgloader configuration file that assume migration will take place in one go.
+If you are planning to run the migration over and over again, please complete the changes defined below:

 -  Discard all of the statments defined in the ``BEFORE LOAD DO`` and ``AFTER LOAD DO`` sections.
 -  Run the statments defined in ``BEFORE LOAD DO`` section only once before the migration.